kishorem-mf/spark-jobs/airflow-dags/README.md

 ## CD
 TODO: describe how deployment is done.

-## Adding python dependencies
+## Adding Python dependencies

-1. update `./environment.yml`
+1. Update `environment.yml` in the [`docker-airflow`](https://bitbucket.org/UFS-nl/docker-airflow/) project
-2. run `conda env update -f environment.yml`
+2. Run `conda env update -f environment.yml -n [your conda env name]`
-3. see if everything works as expected
-4. switch to the [`docker-airflow`](https://bitbucket.org/UFS-nl/docker-airflow/) project
-   a. apply the changes of step 1 to `environment.yml`
-   b. commit and push
-   c. wait for the BitBucket pipeline to complete
-   d. switch back to the `airflow-dags` project
-5. update line 1 of `docker/airflow/Dockerfile` to reference the build number of step 4c as the new base image version
+3. Rebuild `docker-airflow` and update line 1 of `docker/airflow/Dockerfile` to reference the build number as the new base image version

-6. complete whatever changes you need the new dependency for
-7. commit and push
+We chose to have the `environment.yml` in the `docker-airflow` project since this takes a long time to rebuild and is not changed often.

 ### Local UI